The Brightest Tactical flashlights

 There aren’t many, if not any, tactical lights with this battery setup.
 So in this category, it easily wins :–)

-During our testing, we saw that Turbo mode could easily reach the claimed 5,000-lumen output, and after 15 minutes its output was still above 2,000 lumens.
-It could even sustain a 2,000+ lumen output for the first 1.5 hours, which is an amazing achievement.
-Especially if you compare this to other flashlights.
+During our testing, we saw that Turbo mode could easily reach the claimed 5,000-lumen output, and after 15 minutes, its output was still above 2,000 lumens.
+It could even sustain a 2,000+ lumen output for the first 1.5 hours, which is an amazing achievement, especially compared to other flashlights.

-Don’t get fooled by looking at just the maximum output, but look at the runtime charts for what they can really do.
-The TK35UE v2 is a great example of a high-performing tactical flashlight with instant access to strobe and Turbo mode.
+Don’t be fooled by the maximum output; instead, look at the runtime charts to see what they can do.
+The TK35UE v2 is an excellent example of a high-performing tactical flashlight with instant strobe and Turbo mode access.

 When you buy one, make sure you get the right version!
 TK35UE v2, and not the 2018 model or the older UE v1.

-When buying from Fenixlighting, make sure to use our exclusive discount coupon to get a whopping 20% off your first purchase.
-Use the following code: 1lumen20
+When buying from Fenixlighting, make sure to use our exclusive discount coupon to get a whopping 10% off your first purchase.
+Use the following code: 1lumen10

 Brightest 21700 Tactical Flashlights